Last Updated: June 17th, 2019 at 5:17 pm

 If you look at a digital meter set up for net metering, you will see an arrow pointing to the left when excess power is being sent back to the grid.
 That cumulative number is tallied on screen.
 Meanwhile, if your home is using more power than your solar system can produce at any one time, your arrow will point to the right, indicating you are pulling power from the grid and are billed accordingly.

 SOLAR FOR DUMMIES: Understanding common solar industry terms

 Net metering is the best of both worlds for solar customers.
 While the energy that your solar panels produce is used first for your home’s needs, your connectivity to the grid means that you still have a reliable power source either when you’re using more power than what your system is producing at any one time, or when your system is not producing energy at all in night hours.
 The only drawback to net metering is that your solar system loses its capacity to produce power during blackouts.
 Even though there is no off switch on the sun, your system shuts down for safety reasons, because utility workers sent to repair broken lines would otherwise be subject to danger in handling lines with electricity still coursing through them.

 The end result of net metering is that you benefit from all the power that your system produces, directly from your panels, or indirectly through credits applied to your much smaller utility bill.
 When going solar saves you money on top of being good for the environment, it is a win all around.

-With our innovative solar program, homeowners in our five-state coverage area (Michigan, North Carolina, Ohio, South Carolina and Virginia) can go solar for $0 up-front cost, save money on their electric bills, and generate their own clean energy.
-The solar panels installed on your home are American made and come with a 25-year warranty, with many panels expected to last well beyond that.
+With our innovative solar program, homeowners in our eight-state coverage area (Indiana, Michigan, Missouri, North Carolina, Ohio, Pennsylvania, South Carolina and Virginia) can go solar for $0 up-front cost, save money on their electric bills, and generate their own clean energy.
+The solar panels installed on your home are American made and come with a 30-year warranty, with many panels expected to last well beyond that.